Deep Dive:

 My troubles started in my teens.
 As a tall, self-conscious kid I developed patterns of shortening and withdrawing myself.
 At the same time I practiced hours of piano every day in an unhealthy way, bent over the keyboard, staring at the sheet music.

-My own Feldenkrais study, integrated into these lessons, still helps me whenever I need to reclaim length and ease, or release anxiety and pain.
+My own Feldenkrais study, integrated into these lessons, helps me whenever I need to reclaim length and ease, or release anxiety and pain.

 The lessons are deeply interrelated, with ideas introduced, refined, and referenced later.
 They are intended to be done in sequence.
 We recommend a pace of one or two per week minimum, one or two per day at most.